Autologous PRP · Physician-Administered · Regulated Medical Procedure

 1

-Stop aspirin, ibuprofen, naproxen, and fish oil supplements 5–7 days before treatment to reduce bruising risk; prescription blood thinners require explicit physician guidance before pausing
+Discontinue aspirin, ibuprofen, naproxen, and omega-3 supplements 5–7 days before treatment to minimise bruising risk; prescription anticoagulants require explicit medical guidance before any interruption

 2

-Drink at least 500 mL of water in the 2 hours before your appointment — good hydration improves PRP yield and quality
+Drink at least 500 mL of water in the two hours prior to your appointment — adequate hydration directly improves PRP yield and quality

 3

-Disclose all current medications, supplements, and relevant medical history during your consultation; all information is held in strict medical confidence
+Disclose all current medications, supplements, and relevant medical history at your consultation — all information is held under strict medical confidentiality

 4

-Avoid alcohol for 24 hours before treatment to support blood quality and reduce sensitivity
+Avoid alcohol consumption for 24 hours before treatment to support blood quality and reduce procedural sensitivity

 During Treatment (~45–60 Minutes Total)